EXPLAINER: How does an officer use a gun instead of a Taser?

 Eldridge also detailed how Brooklyn Center officers go through Taser training every year, and get training materials that include warnings on how confusing a Taser with a handgun can cause death or serious injury.

 And she told jurors they’ll hear about how Potter’s Taser and her handgun both had a very different look and feel, starting with the color.
 A Taser is bright yellow.
-Potter’s gun was black and weighed about twice as much.
+Potter’s gun was black.

+The jury heard Sam McGinnis, a senior special agent with the state’s Bureau of Criminal Apprehension, testify in more detail about the differences between the two weapons and how officers use them, bolstering the prosecution’s contention that Potter’s experience and training should have led her to realize her mistake in the several seconds between when she drew her gun and when she fired.

+Backed up by photographs, McGinnis said the holsters on Potter’s duty belt require an officer to take deliberate actions to release the weapons.
+The gun holster has a snap, while the Taser holster has a lever.
+The handgun, which is black, weighs just over 2 pounds (0.9 kilograms), while the Taser, which is yellow, weighs just under a pound (0.45 kilograms), he said.

-Defense attorney Paul Engh told jurors that an expert will testify about how in chaotic situations like this shooting, a person’s ingrained training takes over.
+Defense attorney Paul Engh told jurors in his opening statement that an expert will testify about how in chaotic situations like this shooting, a person’s ingrained training takes over.
 He said Potter had 26 years of gun training, but fewer years of training on her Taser, which is a newer weapon.

 Engh said they’ll hear that Potter made an “action error,” the sort in which someone does something while meaning to do something else, such as writing the previous year on a check out of habit, or typing an old password into a computer.
 He also compared them with errors made under stress by experienced pilots or surgeons.